-Envoy Gzip filter with Gloo Edge
+Envoy Gzip filter with Gloo Gateway

-Gzip is an HTTP option which enables Gloo Edge to compress data returned from an upstream service upon client request.
+Gzip is an HTTP option which enables Gloo Gateway to compress data returned from an upstream service upon client request.
 Compression is useful in situations where large payloads need to be transmitted without compromising the response time.

 Configuration